nextcloud/documentation/user_manual/files/access_webdav.rst

 using the WebDAV protocol rather than using a special client application.
 Web Distributed Authoring and Versioning (WebDAV) is a Hypertext Transfer Protocol (HTTP) extension that makes it easy to create, read, and edit files on Web servers.
-With WebDAV you can access your Nextcloud shares on Linux, Mac OS X and Windows in the same way as any remote network share, and stay synchronized.
+With WebDAV you can access your Nextcloud shares on Linux, macOS and Windows in the same way as any remote network share, and stay synchronized.

 .. note:: In the following examples, You must adjust **example.com/** to the